 The last seven years of Burke’s life were spent in campaigning to redirect British foreign and domestic policy.
 He succeeded in doing so.
 William Pitt, “the Younger,” publicly aligned himself with Burke and waged a relentless war against France while mercilessly repressing any sign of resistance at home.

 This turn of events was the more remarkable since there was not a single person of talent and enlightenment who did not sympathise with the revolution.
 Poets, scientists, industrialists and politicians were among its most illustrious supporters, but there were also masses of ordinary people who formed political societies throughout Britain in solidarity with the French Revolution.
 Burke’s Reflections sold 19,000 copies, but The Rights of Man, Paine’s reply to it, sold 200,000.
-No pamphlet like it had been seen since the 1640s.
+No pamphlet war like it had been seen since the 1640s.

-During the American Revolution, it was still possible for Burke’s conservative brand of Whiggism to support the revolution, since many Americans thought of themselves as Englishmen fighting to preserve their rights under the ancient constitution dating back to the Magna Carta and enshrined in common law.
+During the American Revolution, it was still possible for Burke’s conservative brand of Whiggism to support the revolution, since many Americans thought of themselves as Englishmen fighting to preserve their rights under the ancient constitution dating back to Magna Carta and enshrined in common law.
 Burke stood for a set of historically defined political rights that were specific to a certain group of people, but the Declaration of Independence had set out an entirely different perspective—the universal rights of man—liberty, equality and the pursuit of happiness.

 The two perspectives were incompatible, but that was not immediately evident.
 It only became evident to Burke under the impact of the French Revolution and the emergence of the working class in Britain.

-To Burke, the working people who set up political societies modelled on the Jacobins were “the swinish multitude” or the “unwashed masses.”
+To Burke, the working people who set up political societies modeled on the Jacobins were “the swinish multitude” or the “unwashed masses.”
 They responded in kind.
 When 5,000 workers marched through Sheffield to celebrate the victory of the French army at Valmy in November 1792, they carried an effigy of Burke riding on a pig.
 One fifth of the electorate, he told Parliament, and the majority of the unenfranchised were “pure Jacobins; utterly incapable of amendment; objects of eternal vigilance.”
 Burke’s lobbying set in motion a sequence of repression—newspapers were banned, meetings outlawed, organisations proscribed, political activists arrested, deported and executed—that culminated in the Peterloo Massacre of August 1819.

 When compared to the French political theorists of his day, Burke does not rank highly.
 The eloquence of his pen outstripped his intellect.
 But Reflections had a global impact, since Britain became the paymaster of the most reactionary regimes in Europe as they waged war on revolutionary France.
 France stood alone surrounded by enemies.
 The only other progressive republic that might have come to its aid could not do so.
 Washington, wary of embroiling his new country in a war that might provoke conservative elements at home, remained neutral despite Jefferson’s advice to support France.
 Without that protracted war, which was to continue with only a brief cessation from 1793 to 1815, involved most parts of the world at one time or another, and reduced the French population by a third, according to some estimates, the course of the revolution would have been different.
 The experience tilted the historical scales towards the war profiteers and the army’s most successful commander—Napoleon Bonaparte.
 It is easy with hindsight to underestimate how close Britain was to revolution, especially in the near-famine conditions of 1795.
 For a brief historical moment, a prospect hung in the air of three progressive bourgeois republics together harnessing the most advanced industrial and commercial resources of the age.
 This was very much Paine’s vision.

 Paine had already begun writing The Rights of Man before Burke’s Reflections appeared, but with its publication, Paine, now back in England, began to fashion his earlier draft into a reply to Burke.
 The Rights of Man represents an entirely new form of political writing for a mass audience.
 It is in a highly colloquial style.
 It was directed at precisely the sort of people Burke wanted excluded from politics—men of Paine’s own background—ordinary artisans and labouring people.
-Like Common Sense, it became an international bestseller.
+Like Common Sense, it became an international best-seller.

 The British government, however, took a very dim view of the book.
 They put Paine on trial for seditious libel.
 A jury packed against him found Paine guilty.
 He was now in France.
 Nevertheless, crowds of supporters greeted his lawyer as he emerged from the court after the verdict and pulled his carriage through the streets of London.
 Across the Channel, Paine himself was feted as a hero, granted citizenship and made a representative to the National Convention.